Generalized Parton Distribution Functions via Quantum Simulation of Quantum Field Theory in Light-front Coordinates: Formalism

 The 2 + 1D Yukawa Hamiltonian is given by

-where $P^+$ and $P_\perp$ are parameters that are chosen. $P^+ = K$ and it is permissible to take $P_\perp = 0$ as there exists a reference frame such that the total hadronic transverse momentum is zero, but the individual partonic transverse momenta are non-zero but sum to zero.
-Thus the Hamiltonian is $H_{LC} = KP^-$ where $P^-$ is more complicated.\\ Given explicitly in Pauli, Brodsky, Pinsky\cite{QCLC}, the Hamiltonian is the sum of a kinetic term and an interaction (potential) term $H = T + U$.
-The kinetic piece is diagonal in number operators:
+where $P^+ (= K)$ and $P_\perp$ are chosen parameters.
+There exists a reference frame such that the total hadronic transverse momentum is zero, but the individual partonic transverse momenta are non-zero.
+The Hamiltonian $H_{LC} = KP^-$ is given explicitly in Pauli, Brodsky, Pinsky\cite{QCLC}.
+It is the sum of a kinetic term and an interaction (potential) term $H = T + U$ with the kinetic piece diagonal in number operators: